 Research

 I Played Word Games Every Day for a Year.
-Here's What the Science Says Should Have Happened.
+The Science Says My Brain Should Be Different Now.

 Spoiler: some of it actually did.

 Last January, I decided to play at least one word game every single day for a full year.
 Not because I wanted to "optimize my brain" or whatever LinkedIn gurus are selling these days.
 I just... really like finding words in jumbled letters.
 Always have.
 But somewhere around month three, I started reading the research.
 And honestly?
 Some of it blew my mind.
 Some of it made me roll my eyes.
-Let me walk you through what's real and what's marketing.
+What follows is what's real and what's marketing.

-In 2019, researchers from the University of Exeter and King's College London dropped a study in the International Journal of Geriatric Psychiatry that tracked — wait for it — 19,000 adults aged 50 to 93.
-That's not a typo.
+In 2019, researchers from the University of Exeter and King's College London published a study in the International Journal of Geriatric Psychiatry that tracked 19,000 adults aged 50 to 93.
+Not a typo.
 Nineteen thousand people.

-The people who regularly solved word puzzles showed reasoning abilities equivalent to someone TEN years younger.
+The people who regularly solved word puzzles showed reasoning abilities equivalent to someone ten years younger.
 And short-term memory of someone eight years younger.
 Not "marginally better."
 Not "statistically significant but practically meaningless."
-We're talking a full decade of cognitive difference.
+A full decade of cognitive difference.

 Professor Keith Wesnes summed it up: "Performance was consistently better in those who reported engaging in puzzles, and generally improved incrementally with the frequency of puzzle use."